Credit cards Updated:

-Start by doing a quick calculation to see how much you need to pay each month in order to clear the debt before the 0% period comes to an end – divide the balance by the length of the 0% term, and voila!
-Set up a Standing Order for this amount, but if it's a bit out of your budget, start by arranging to pay as much as you can afford each month.
+Start by doing a quick calculation to see how much you will need to pay each month in order to clear the debt before the 0% period comes to an end – divide the balance by the length of the 0% term, and voila!
+Set up a Standing Order for this amount, or if this is a bit out of your budget, start by arranging to pay as much as you can afford each month.
 If you're not going to be able to repay the full amount, be ready to transfer the balance again at the end of the deal.

 If you have been moving your debt around various 0% balance transfer cards for a few years, consider taking out a personal loan.